 To see a list of saddles available including color options and rail materials (tubular steel or carbon rails) click on this link:

-I have demo saddles in every model which are free to any client who would like to try them.
-This allows a rider to try out a particular model before they purchase a seat.
+I have demo saddles in every model for any client who would like to try them.
+I request a $20 deposit for the test saddle, which is applicable towards the final purchase if one is made.
+If no purchase is made, this fee covers my time and investment in this program.
+A rider to try out a particular model or models before they purchase a seat.
 If you are not sure which SMP model might be right for you, email me and I am happy to discuss it, or make an appointment and come to see me in person.

 SMP makes two base models which start with no padding and progressively add layers.
 One of the bases is narrower and one is wider.
 Most riders will find the wider base works for them, in my experience.
 The wider base models, listed from least padded to most are: